Find out if you need to pay Fuel Duty on the fuel you produce, import or use and the rate you need to pay.

 Biofuel and other fuel substitutes

-Biofuel and other fuel substitutes are liable for Fuel Duty when they’re:
+Biofuel and other fuel substitutes are liable for duty when they’re:

 - used as a fuel for any engine, motor or other machinery